Azure/AKS-Landing-Zone-Accelerator/Scenarios/Backup-Restore/velero_terraform_sample/README.md

   <a href="https://velero.io/docs/v1.7/restic/" target="_blank">restic</a>
   - **A filesystem backup plugin** (also called block to block copy, which does not rely on snapshots) --> Velero’s Restic integration backs up data from volumes by accessing the node’s filesystem, on which the pod is running.
   - It supports both Azure Disk and Azure File, with both `kubernetes.io` and CSI drivers.
   - If you are using Azure Files, you need to add nouser_xattr to your storage class’s mountOptions.
-See [Azure File application sample](../applications_samples/azurefile_LRS.yaml) :
+See [Azure File application sample](../applications_samples/azurefile_LRS.yaml)
+  - Use [Backup Hooks](https://velero.io/docs/v1.8/backup-hooks/) for freezing a file system, to ensure that all pending disk I/O operations have completed prior to taking a snapshot,
   - Limitations: https://velero.io/docs/v1.8/restic/#limitations